More About Megan Joy Chapman

 She studied ballet, jazz, and modern with The Franklin School for the Performing Arts, and ballet with Walnut Hill and The Boston Ballet.
 After studying dance and theater for a year at New York’s Ithaca College, Megan explored other areas of artistry.
 She transferred to The School of Fashion Design in Boston where she was awarded a scholarship for Best Designer.

 Upon graduating, Megan worked briefly for Walt Disney World’s Magic Kingdom, Orlando, in the wardrobe department before working professionally as a costume and freelance fashion designer.
 During that time, she continued to teach and perform in various locations.
-To compliment her dance experience, she holds an extensive Pilates Mat certification and attended Central Pennsylvania Youth Ballet Teacher’s Workshop, led by Darla Hoover.
+To complement her dance experience, she holds an extensive Pilates Mat certification and attended Central Pennsylvania Youth Ballet Teachers Workshop, led by Darla Hoover.

-Now an author living in Hawaii with her husband, Keith, Megan is writing the final installment of her Lion Heart & Alessio series.
+Now an author living in Hawaii with her husband, Keith, Megan just released the final installment of her Lion Heart & Alessio series.
 She aims to inspire children and their families to become warriors in the Kingdom of God by sharing their gifts and talents as a means to honor Him.

 Megan has a heart for prophetic worship and occasionally leads worship dance at YWAM (Youth with a Mission) and Living Stones Church where she and her husband have attended since 1998.
 Megan is also a Mixed Media Artist and enjoys cooking for friends and family.
 To read more about Megan’s dance training history and bio, go to her Dance page.